jakesankey/PHP-RestServer-Class/README.md

 required for the method.

 <b>NOTE:</b>
 RestServer automatically encodes your return objects as JSON.
-No need to pre-encode objects returned as JSON.
+No need to pre-encode objects before returning them.